Prince-Bishopric of Freising: Golden Era

 Freising was to reach its peak under Prince-Bishop Johann Franz Ecker von Kapfing und Liechtenech (1696–1727) who founded the first Hochschule (high school) in 1697 and carried out extensive renovations of the cathedral church on the occasion of the 1000th anniversary of the diocese (1724).
 He also commissioned the Benedictine monk Karl Meichelbeck to write a new chronicle of the diocese, Historia frisingensis, considered by many to be one of the first examples of critical historical research in Germany.

 End of the Prince-Bishopric

 Like the great majority of the German ecclesiastical principalities, Freising was secularised in the course of the mass secularisations of 1802–03.
-On November 1802, Bavarian officials and troops entered the city and the territory of the prince-bishopric was annexed to Bavaria, except for the distant Styrian and Slovenian enclaves which were annexed by Austria.
+In November 1802, Bavarian officials and troops entered the city and the territory of the prince-bishopric was annexed to Bavaria, except for the distant Styrian and Slovenian enclaves which were annexed by Austria.

 Church property was expropriated and the former capital city of the prince-bishops became one more small country town of the new kingdom.
 In 1821, the former diocese of Freising was absorbed into the newly created Archdiocese of Munich and Freising, whose seat was transferred to Munich.